Fictional portrayals of psychopaths and sociopaths: 21st century

 Vriska Serket, antihero of web fiction epic Homestuck, displays numerous traits of psychopathy, especially Machiavellianism, lack of remorse, and fearless-dominant confidence.
 Her friend Karkat Vantas calls her a "vile backstabbing sociopath."

 Contemporary advice on writing psychopathic/sociopathic characters suggests that lack of a conscience and lack of empathy are always the chief characteristics, along with an ability to fool others, while the type of selfish antisocial behavior, and any secondary characteristics, can vary.

 In 2013, the video console game Grand Theft Auto V was released with numerous references to psychopaths and sociopaths, including reports from a fictional psychiatrist.
 One of the lead characters, Trevor, is described both psychopathic and psychotic; the voice actor who played the part says he based his performance on Tom Hardy's portrayal of Charles Bronson in the film Bronson.

 Jacob M. Appel's The Mask of Sanity depicts a high-functioning sociopath, Jeremy Balint, who gains fame as a cardiologist while killing strangers.

 The character Villanelle in Killing Eve refers to herself as a psychopath.
 Her character portrays many of the traits of both sociopaths and psychopaths, including a lack of empathy in her methods of murdering her victims and not showing any guilt or remorse after the event.

-Some characters in the fantasy television series Game of Thrones (2011-2019) has been suggested to be psychopathic, including Ramsay Bolton, Joffrey Baratheon and Cersei Lannister.
+Some characters in the fantasy television series Game of Thrones (2011-2019) have been suggested to be psychopathic, including Ramsay Bolton, Joffrey Baratheon, and Cersei Lannister.

 Emma Grossman in The Bad Seed and The Bad Seed Returns is a psychopathic murderer with self-diagnosed antisocial personality disorder.

 The 2019 Israeli film Incitement is a fictionalized portrayal of Israeli ultranationalist and killer Yigal Amir in the leadup to the 1995 assassination of Yitzhak Rabin, the Prime Minister of Israel.
 Carla Hay of CultureMixOnline.com described lead actor Yehuda Nahari's portrayal of Amir as a compelling depiction of a sociopath, with much left to audience interpretations.